Close

 Meredith Nelson

-(Mrs. Soames, Ensemble) an actor, director, and educator originally from Denver, Colorado.
+(Mrs. Soames, Ensemble) is an actor, director, and educator originally from Denver, Colorado.
 She received her undergraduate degree from The University of Evansville and is thrilled to be pursuing her master's with CWRU/Cleveland Play House.
-Some favorite roles she's played include Belinda in Season's Greetings, Dunyasha in The Cherry Orchard, more(Mrs. Soames, Ensemble) an actor, director, and educator originally from Denver, Colorado.
+Some favorite roles she's played include Mrs. Soames in Our Town, Belinda in Season's Greetings, more(Mrs. Soames, Ensemble) is an actor, director, and educator originally from Denver, Colorado.
 She received her undergraduate degree from The University of Evansville and is thrilled to be pursuing her master's with CWRU/Cleveland Play House.
-Some favorite roles she's played include Belinda in Season's Greetings, Dunyasha in The Cherry Orchard, the Librarian in Middletown, and Prospera in The Tempest.
-She is also the co-founder and co-artistic director of Soft Belly Theatre: a local Cleveland theatre company dedicated to producing accessible, courageous art with an open mind and a soft belly.
+Some favorite roles she's played include Mrs. Soames in Our Town, Belinda in Season's Greetings, Dunyasha in The Cherry Orchard, and the Librarian in Middletown.
+She is also the co-founder and artistic director of Soft Belly Theatre: a local Cleveland theatre company dedicated to producing accessible, courageous art with an open mind and a soft belly.
 You can find more information about her work at meredithgnelson.com.

 Adam Ortega